Introduction to Sandy Lake and The Sandy Lake-Sackville River Regional Park

 Just over 1000 acres are waiting for protection.
 The forests and waterways west and north of Sandy Lake were part of the original park “gem”.
 They are all that is left of this essential sub-watershed of the Sackville River.
 This area slated for development is where most of the surface water enters the system.
 Significant further settlement within the Sandy Lake watershed would make the lake inhospitable to the migratory fish, reduce wildlife diversity, as well as increase flooding downstream in the Sackville River flood plain.
 To understand why in more detail, see http://versicolor.ca/sandylakebedford/lakes/ and see the presentation at http://goo.gl/ipYCR2.

 The area is an important area to be preserved by Halifax’s new Green Network Plan (HGNP).
 The HGNP identifies the Sandy Lake area as having 3 important wildlife corridors in the lands west, north, and east of Sandy and Marsh lakes, including in the developer’s property.
-It is an essential sub-watershed of Sackville River system, which is one of the main “spines” of the Green Network Plan.
+It is an essential sub-watershed of Sackville River system, which is one of the main natural corridors identified in the Green Network Plan.

 Natural recreation The area is already used unofficially by citizens of HRM for multi-recreational purposes through a network of existing trails, including mountain biking, birdwatching, swimming, paddling, fishing, dog-walking, cross-country skiing and snowshoeing, to name a few.